 GRE also has the ability to function in a multipoint fashion (mGRE), which is shown on the right in Figure 5.
-In this model, a single tunnel interface on each endpoint can connect to multiple endpoints within the network domain, thus eliminating the N - 1 requirement, which is the primary advantage that mGRE offers.
+In this model, a single tunnel interface on each endpoint can connect to multiple endpoints within the network domain, thus eliminating the N - 1 requirement, which is the key advantage that mGRE offers.

 Figure 7.
 Point-to-Multipoint GRE Tunnels

 Referring to the diagram above, mGRE only requires a single GRE interface/tunnel per router, so as the number of routers in the mesh increases, the number of GRE tunnel interfaces on the router remains constant (one). mGRE, because it does not require a stateful configuration, does require some form of dynamic mechanism to discover the destination end points (such as NHRP or BGP), but mGRE has much better scale and management simplicity than point-to-point GRE.
 This greatly reduces the amount of configuration required by the operator as locations are added to the network.

 As mentioned above, GRE is highly flexible, with the ability to transport a wide variety of network protocols in a multitude of topologies.
 In addition to supporting a variation of protocols, GRE also has the ability to carry MPLS labels, which opens up an entirely new set of capabilities for supporting network virtualization over an IP infrastructure (see RFC 4023).
 That is, MPLS over GRE can be utilized to offer L3 VPN services over any IP transport.